Learn everything you need to know about section 409A of the internal revenue code. From what is a 409A valuation to 409A methodologies and process.

 Too often employees negotiate for options and then forget about them entirely a few days after signing their new hire agreement.
 You should send an email to employees when they pass their cliff (usually their 1 year anniversary at your company) and let them know their first set of shares have vested.
 This will be a powerful reminder that they are invested in the long-term success of your business.

 You can do this manually while your company is small or automate the process by using software like, Carta, as your business grows.
-Check out just a few of the 100s of tweets we have gotten from happy employees vesting their first shares on Carta.

 4. Educate employees on how to exercise.